 (DIRECT BLOG COMMENTS TO email@example.com)

-I wrote the following on January 30, 2018 at 4:14, as an impulsive & free-form answer to Andre Bernier on his WeatherJazz episode in which he asks his readers an "open-ended" question: HOW OFTEN DO YOU PRAY?
+I wrote the following on January 30, 2018 at 4:14, as an impulsive, free-form answer to my friend, meteorologist Andre Bernier on his WeatherJazz episode in which he asks his readers an "open-ended" question: HOW OFTEN DO YOU PRAY?

 Very cold, and close to 11 pm as Trump's speech ends...
 I go to the windows to see the unimpeded gleam of light from that big moon tonight.
 Only with the full snow pack on everything could there be the glow that so amazes me.
 Around the lower edge of south and east horizon, great burgeoning decks of clouds pick up the gleam provided by the open central core of sky through which arrives that light; to my surprise and awe.
 I stand so long, unmoving.
 If I weren't so tired, I would stand until that light was gone; all night if needed.
 A good speech, Mr. President.
-But you have lost the spotlight to the sky here in my valley.
+But you have lost the spotlight; it was overpowered by the beauty of the sky here in my valley.

 Lovely, clear sky all night long, with the brightness of the moon shining down into my windows...
 At 6 a..m., the pre-dawn skies held the brightest, closest-to-the-earth stars I have seen in some time.
 It seemed I could have reached right up and touched them!
 Twenty-seven degrees this morning, and yesterday's squishy-thick mud is now hard-packed, hard-frozen and glistening in my flashlight's beam.
 Who knew mud could hold a bit of beauty?!?
 Take care!
 There may be black ice underneath your feet when you walk outside this morning.
 (Once again, thank God and my friend Connie that I am walking with her gift of YakTrax underneath my shoes!)